Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Acknowledgements

 \section{Acknowledgements}

 The observations used in this work come from the COS-Halos survey, which was carried out under two HST programs: 11598 and 13033, through which support was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
 The simulations in this study were run on Blue Waters (under NSF PRAC award OCI-114435) and NAS.
 NNS and JW gratefully acknowledge helpful conversations with the following individuals: Ben Oppenheimer, Dylan Nelson, Molly Peeples, Todd Tripp, Matthew McQuinn, Alyson Brooks, Ferah Munshi, Jillian Bellovary, and Cameron Hummels.
 JW acknowledges partial support from a 2018 Alfred P. Sloan Research Fellowship.
-The analysis in this paper was primarily done using the publicly available codes: pynbody \citep{pynbody} and TANGOS (http://ukads.nottingham.ac.uk/abs/2018ApJS..237...23P). {{\it Facilities:} \facility{HST: COS} }
+The analysis in this paper was priamrily done using the publicly available pynbody \citep{pynbody} and TANGOS \citep{TANGOS}. {{\it Facilities:} \facility{HST: COS} }